Free CRM — Leveraging WordPress with ZeroBS CRM

 ZeroBS CRM Features

-- Invoicing Pro.
+Invoicing Pro.
 Invoicing system for clients and contacts to pay you.
 Supports Stripe and PayPal.
 Also, your PayPal history can be imported with Paypal/Stripe Sync.
-Also supports importing of your customers using on WorldPay through WorldPay Sync.
+Besides supports importing of your customers using on WorldPay through WorldPay Sync.

 I was attracted to this software by its invoice generation capability.
 To have that, and also feature mail campaigns and statistics (paid plugin) was too good to be true.
 But I was amazed after installing it at how easy it is and how neatly each component of the system is structured.